raspy135/Qun-mk2/README.md

 Middle | 2nd half of the note (Used with 1/16th note) Right | 3rd of the note (Used with triplet)

-#### Playing note capturing from external MIDI keyboard
+### Playing note capturing from external MIDI keyboard

-Alternatevely, you can step record notes by external MIDI keyboard.
+Alternatively, you can step record notes by external MIDI keyboard.
 Play note by MIDI keyboard while you are pressing one of the eight buttons, the note will be recorded as the tune for the step.
 Chord playing can be captured as well. https://www.youtube.com/watch?v=aV2YL0idMHA

 ## PLY:SEQ CONFIG